hanruihua/ir-sim/README.md

 ## Installation

-- Install this package by pip:
+- Install this package from PyPi:

 ```
 pip install ir_sim
 ```

-- or install manually:

-Clone and install the package
+- Or for development, you may build from source:

 ```
 git clone https://github.com/hanruihua/ir_sim.git